Leif-Rydenfalk/cell/Thoughts.md

 The cell daemon manages the actual creation and destruction of the cells but either the cell.toml, genome.toml or the sdk lets you manage infrastructure by specifying what you need.
 Not how.

+Cell should never send binaries to other cells.
+Cell must send a link to an external verified source like github and pull it and build locally and then verify the hash with a hash given by the cell network - the one all cells of this type has - the type identifier for a specific cell.